-- 1. Place 25 mL wine or must in the titration vessel (Figure 6). - 2.
-Add 10ml 1N Sodium Hydroxide (NaOH) (Part number SC-100-7) and mix well.
+- 1. Place 25 mL wine or must in the 100mL titration beaker (See Figure 15). - 2.
+Add 10ml 1N sodium hydroxide (Vinmetrica Part number SC-100-7) and mix well.
 Let stand approximately 10 minutes. - 3.
-Using the transfer pipettes, add approximately 8 mL of the SO2 Acid Solution and 2 mL of the SO2 Reactant Solution to the vessel. - 4.
+Using the transfer pipettes, add approximately 8 mL of the Acid Reagent and 2 mL of the Reactant solution to the vessel.
+Remember that if you are using the transfer pipettes in the kit, 2 mL is the amount that fills the bulb with a vigorous squeeze, so dispense four of these for the Acid Reagent. - 4.
 Proceed from step 5 in the Free SO2 procedure above.
 The result calculated will be total SO2, rather than free SO2 in parts per million (ppm) or mg/L.